 The easiest way to make sure your pet is getting turmeric is to add some of it to their food.
 You don’t want to give them too much, as giving them more than what is recommended can lead to short-term problems.
 You should also consider gradually increasing the amount you give them so they can get used to it and it doesn’t shock their digestive system.

 Start out with a very small portion of Turmeric at first.
 Just a quarter of a teaspoon each day, assuming no side effects appear, will do.
 Gradually increase it by a quarter teaspoon each day, until you are giving them a quarter teaspoon for each 10 pounds that they weigh.

 If you have a 40 pound dog, don’t start giving them a teaspoon of turmeric right from the start.
 Just give them a quarter teaspoon and then once they are used to that you can give them half a teaspoon, and then three quarters, and finally the whole teaspoon once they are ready.

 Avoid Giving Your Dog Indian Food

 While it’s a good idea to give your dog turmeric spice, adding it to their dog food as described above is the best way to go about it.
 You wouldn’t want to give your dog Indian foods like curry and other spicy dishes that contain turmeric.
 It is likely you won’t know exactly what other spices you’re giving them along with it.
 Besides, you should try to keep your dog’s diet plan as simple as possible.

 A dog’s digestive system can only handle so much, especially if they are getting their daily dose of dog food.
 Giving them foods that are out of the ordinary will only mess them up.
 That’s why you use this website to check first!

-And as always, consult with your vet if you think your pet has any contraindications to getting a turmeric dose each day.
+Dog food manufacturers don’t usually put turmeric in their mix; if you think that they’d benefit from it you can add this spice.
+First, you may want to consult with your vet if you think your pet has any contraindications to getting a turmeric dose each day.